 The State of Ohio has identified high-dosage tutoring as an evidence-based intervention to address lost instructional time.
 Research-proven one-to-one and one-to-small group tutoring has been shown to be the most effective method of accelerating reading and math achievement.
 In fact, proven tutoring models that provide their tutors with structured materials and guidance with professional development and in-class coaching have demonstrated greater effects on student achievement than other strategies, including summer school, after school, and extended day programs (Gersten et al., 2020; Neitzel et al., in press; Nickow et al. 2020; Pellegrini et al., 2021; Wanzek et al., 2016).
 One such program, Tutoring with The Lightning Squad (TwLS), has been selected by Ohio as a grades 1-5 reading intervention because it is a unique program that incorporates the benefits of a tutor and technology.
 TwLS is a technology-assisted one-to-four tutoring approach for students in grades 1 to 5 reading at grade levels 1 to 3.
 TWLS helps struggling readers develop skills in phonics, fluency, comprehension, and vocabulary, using game-like activities.
 It was developed and is disseminated by the non-profit Success for All Foundation, in partnership with internationally renowned children’s media producers Sesame Workshop and Sirius Thinking.

 Tutors in Lightning Squad are teaching assistants with a four-year college degree and successful experience working with children.
 Tutors are usually hired by school districts, or school districts may contract with AmeriCorps agencies, with Success for All Foundation, or with other organizations to hire and support the tutors.
-A full-time tutor should be able to provide 9 30-minute sessions daily (serving 36 children each day, and about 72 children per tutor per year).
+A full-time tutor should be able to provide 9 30-minute sessions daily.
 Tutors usually tutor in person, but may also work online when in-person tutoring is not possible.